axcheron/axcheron.github.io/_htb/09_writeup_sizzle.md

                 7779839 blocks of size 4096.
 3146808 blocks available
 ```

-After looking around for a few minutes, we couldn't find any interesting files.
-However, we found out that the **Public** folder was writable.
+After looking around for a few minutes, we couldn't find any interesting files in the shared folders.
+However, we found out that the **Public** folder was **writable**.
 Maybe we could upload an *.scf* file to force a user to connect on our machine.

-**How did you get there ?** If we had multiple machines, this would be a valid pentest scenario to try to coerce an authentication on our machine, but we we had to think this challenge as what it is, a CTF and this was the best path :)
+**How did you get there ?** If we had multiple machines, this would be a valid pentest scenario to try to coerce an authentication on our machine, but we had to think this challenge as what it is, a CTF and this was the best path :)
 {: .notice--success}

 # Initial Access